bernard-ng/drc-ners-nlp/README.md

 python ner.py --env development
 ```

-Once you've built and train the NER model you can use it to annotate **CoMPOSE** name in the original dataset
+Once you've built and train the NER model you can use it to annotate **COMPOSE** name in the original dataset

 **Running the Pipeline with NER Annotation**
 ```yaml